 1. Social Posts and Ads

 If a customer is willing to take a photo with your product and use your brand’s hashtag, chances are that he or she will be happy to see it spread around.
 One of the most visible places for that to happen is on social media.
 When your brand uses a customer’s Instagram photo as an Instagram or Facebook ad or just shares it on Tumblr or Twitter, the results will be noticeable.
 For starters, the owner of the photo will be validated, while your audience will appreciate the attention you give to everyday customers.
 The photo will inspire some shoppers to try your products or to use or wear them in a new way.
-Part of this effectiveness lies in the fact that user generated photos used for marketing still look like, well, user generated photos!
+Part of this effectiveness lies in the fact that user generated photos used for visual marketing still look like, well, user generated photos!
 Your Instagram ads will be practically indistinguishable from regular Instagram posts, which makes customers more likely to click.

 Ugg Australia did a great job of this with their Instagram ad featuring Kylie Jenner, of Kardashian fame.
 By using a picture of the ultimate selfie queen wearing their shoes, they were able to promote themselves in a legitimate, organic way.

 Print or screen displays in your stores or at events hosted by your company are a fantastic way to reinforce the feeling of community that your brand cultivates.
 Use them to show off reviews, pictures, or even videos.
 These in-person media illustrate how customers connect to your brand in the offline and online worlds.

 Forever 21 took this idea to the next level and did a special display “thread screen,” which displayed customer photos rendered in thread.
 Nine West sets a more classic but much less involved example with their photo displays.